-The tvOS platform is focused on entertainment and gaming app distribution, acting as a window to all of Apple's service platforms.
+The tvOS platform focuses on distributing entertainment and gaming apps.
+It also acts as a window to all of Apple's service platforms.
 Apple pitches Apple TV as the center of your living room, and tvOS enables access to the greater Apple ecosystem like Apple TV+, Apple Arcade, Apple Music, and HomeKit.

 Apple has always used a custom operating system for its Apple TV line, but it wasn't until the fourth-generation model that the company introduced tvOS.
-The new operating system's primary feature was the App Store.
-Developers can now offer apps for the platform alongside their iOS and iPadOS counterparts using the same tools provided by Xcode on macOS.
+The operating system's primary feature is the App Store.
+It allows developers to offer Apple TV apps alongside their iOS and iPadOS counterparts using the same tools provided by Xcode on macOS.

-Very little has changed about the operating system since its debut in 2015 with tvOS 9.
-Apple has updated the hardware to the Apple TV 4K to enable 4K HDR playback and added special screen savers to take advantage of the higher quality output.
+Very little has changed about the operating system since it debuted in 2015 as tvOS 9.
+Among the few changes include 4K HDR playback on the Apple TV 4K and screen savers that take advantage of the higher-quality output.

 According to Apple, "The future of TV is apps."
 While this never fully came to fruition, the App Store on tvOS graduated the platform from "side project" to a full-fledged platform.

 When the Apple TV App Store first released, Apple placed a focus on cooking apps, real estate apps, and single-button games.
-Just like with every other App Store, the initial release was flooded with junk apps for digital fireplaces and "premium" screensavers.
+Similar to other version of Apple's App Store, the initial release included many junk apps for things like digital fireplaces and "premium" screensavers.

-Now the store is focused on entertainment apps for video, like YouTube, Hulu, Netflix, and Amazon. tvOS 13 introduced Apple Arcade, which resides in the App Store and the Home Screen too.
+Now the store is more focused on entertainment apps for video, like YouTube, Hulu, Netflix, and Amazon. tvOS 13 introduced Apple Arcade, which can be found both in the App Store and on the Home Screen.

-The addition of game controller support like PS4's Dualshock 4 and Xbox One's Elite controller made game developers more interested in the platform.
-While the install base of Apple TV is not quite as high as other home consoles like the Playstation, some game developers could bring their games to the platform.
+The addition of game controller support like PS4's Dualshock 4 and Xbox One's Elite controller sparked more game-developer interest in the platform.
+While Apple TV's install base isn't nearly as high as that of gaming consoles like Playstation and Xbox, developers could see value in bringing their games to the platform.
 Apple's users are known for spending more on content for other platforms, a fact that could potentially lure more game-developer interest in tvOS.

 The Siri Remote for the Apple TV is the included input device for the Apple TV.
-It consists of a touchpad and gyroscopes to allow for multiple input options.
+It consists of a touchpad and gyroscopes that support multiple input options.
 The remote can work for both navigating apps and playing some games.

 Siri is the brains behind the Apple TV's universal search and speech-to-text input.
-The remote has been met with some controversy about its touchpad and symmetrical design, although its functionality covers all the basics.
+Many users have criticized its touchpad and symmetrical design, although its functionality covers does manage to cover the basics.

-When a user wants to locate a movie or TV show, there is a dedicated Siri button on the remote that will search all installed apps.
-Siri does not have a voice on the Apple TV, instead responding with text on the screen.
+When a user wants to locate a movie or TV show, the remote includes a dedicated Siri button that will search all installed apps.
+Siri does not have a voice on the Apple TV, instead responding with onscreen text.